mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 29 - Settings - Configs/readme.md

 # Exceptions

-- Sometimes we use Feature togging as a safeguard mechanism.
+- Sometimes we use Feature toggling as a safeguard mechanism.
 This is acceptable in a legacy system.
 These toggles should be very short-lived in a [CI/CD](https://en.wikipedia.org/wiki/CI/CD) system.

 - Hyper parameter settings should be managed by configuration objects.